The unipotent mixing conjecture: Introduction

 The condition on $y$ is similar: $y$ must be in some weak sense badly approximable by rational numbers with small denominator.
 There is some flexibility in the definition of $Q$ as the proof shows.
 Also Theorem \ref{main2} can be generalized to $d$ factors in a similar way. \\

-These results are new examples of a growing family of equidistribution results inspired by Sarnak's classical theorem \cite{Sa} mentioned above, as well as by Duke's celebrated equidistribution theorems for Heegner points and closed geodesics with increasing discriminants on modular curves \cite{Du}, the latter being closely tied to the subconvexity problem for twisted $L$-functions \cite{DFI}.
+These results are new examples of a growing family of equidistribution results inspired by Sarnak's classical theorem \cite{Sa} mentioned above, as well as by Duke's celebrated equidistribution theorems for Heegner points and closed geodesics with increasing discriminants on modular curves \cite{Du}; the latter needs crucially subconvexity for twisted $L$-functions \cite{DFI} as an input.

 A new generation of equidistribution problems was posed by the second author and Venkatesh in their ICM address \cite{MV} in the context of Duke's theorem.
 Let $H(D)$ be the set of Heegner points in the imaginary quadratic field $K = \mathbb{Q}(\sqrt{-D})$.
 Let $[\mfb]$ be an element in the class group of $K$ (which acts on $H(D)$), and consider the set of pairs As $D \rightarrow \infty$, does this equidistribute in the product space $X \times X$?
 Similarly to the assumption $s(q;b) \rightarrow \infty$ in Theorem \ref{main1}, a necessary condition to escape from the diagonal is that the norm of the smallest ideal in $[\mfb]$ tends to infinity, and it is reasonable to conjecture that this is sufficient.
 This is (a special case of) the \emph{mixing conjecture}.
 This conjecture is still open but two different conditional proofs were given by Khayutin \cite{Kh} and Blomer-Brumley-Khayutin \cite{BBK}.
 One of the key ingredients in the former is a deep result in homogeneous dynamics due to Einsiedler and Lindenstrauss \cite{EL} classifying under suitable condition joinings in products of locally homogeneous spaces.
 As we will see below this result also play a crucial role in the present paper.
 Further variations on this theme can be found in \cites{AES,AEW,ALMW,BB}, and we recommend in particular the Bourbaki seminar by M.\ Aka \cite{AkaBBKI}.